C'est la ouate: History

-This song, which has words of "a derisive and light genre", "is crossed in the field of the classics".
+This song, which has words of "a derisive and light genre" according to French charts expert Elia Habib, "is crossed in the field of the classics".
 French-born singer Amina Annabi and humorist Dominique Farrugia are among the singers who performed the background vocals.
 There are a 3:48 edit version, a 5:32 extended version and an instrumental version entitled "Lazy dub".
 The B-side of the vinyl, "And So What", is an adaptation in English-language by Caroline Loeb.
 The music video, directed by Philippe Gautier, shows model and painter Anh Duong among the dancers.
-A few months after the original release, in August 1987, the singer recorded a remixed version of her song which was charted in the Netherlands, but she took the pseudonym of Carol'in.
+A few months after the original release, in August 1987, the singer recorded a remixed version of her song which charted in the Netherlands, but she took the pseudonym of Carol'in.

 In 1987, when French journalist Yves Mourousi asked President François Mitterrand about what songs he knew, the latter replied: "C'est la ouate".
 Arie Elmaleh performed a transformative show on the playback of the song in the 2003 film Chouchou by Merzak Allouache.
 Since 2004, French mutual MAAF uses the song as its jingle advertising, becoming French favorite ad in 2005.